Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rain map in the North on June 13.
 Photo source: Electricity Regulatory Authority.

-The water flow at the lakes is recorded as follows: Lai Chau Lake: 401m3/s, Son La Lake: 278m3/s, Hoa Binh Lake: 404m3/s, Thac Ba Lake: 96m3/s, Tuyen Quang Lake: 425m3/s, Ban Chat Lake: 266m3/s.
+Water flow at the lakes is recorded as follows: Lai Chau Lake: 401m3/s, Son La Lake: 278m3/s, Hoa Binh Lake: 404m3/s, Thac Ba Lake: 96m3/s, Tuyen Quang Lake: 425m3/s, Ban Chat Lake: 266m3/s.

-According to the Department of Industrial Safety and Environment, the amount of water flowing into the reservoir is mainly to regulate the water flow to ensure minimum flow, hydroelectric plants operate to generate electricity based on the water flow.
+According to the Department of Industrial Safety and Environment, the amount of water flowing into the reservoir is mainly to regulate the water flow to ensure minimum flow, hydroelectric power plants operate to generate electricity using the water flow.
 Plants in the Northern and North Central regions generate electricity at a moderate level with low water column and capacity to ensure safety for the generators during operation, it is difficult to meet the electricity generation requirements according to the reservoir operation process at this time.

 According to information from Hoa Binh Hydropower Plant, although it has rained in recent days, the amount of water flowing in is not much so the power generation capacity is still low.